omegaml/minibatch/README.rst

 * KafkaSink - forward messagess to a Apache Kafka topic
 * MQTTSink  - forward messages to an MQTT broker
+* MongoSink - forward messages to a MongoDB collection

 Stream sinks are arbitrary objects that support the :code:`put()` method, as follows.